lcarsde/status-bar/readme.md

 A widget may support different cell-based sizes.
 The final width and height can be set in the configuration file.
 The configuration file will contain the position and size for each widget in the grid.
 If a widget stretches over multiple cells it will also stretch over the 8px gaps.

 *Example*: A widget supports a width of 3 cells and a height of 1 cell.
 Its width will be 40px + 8px + 40px + 8px + 40px = 136px wide and 40px high.
-It needs to return this mode as width = 3 and height = 1.
+The configuration needs to state this mode as width = 3 and height = 1.

 ## Currently available widgets
 * *LcarsdeStatusTime* - Shows the current time